Table of Contents

-If you are a BJJ athlete looking to better understand the art of grappling, you must educate yourself on wrestling.
+If you are a Brazilian Jiu-Jitsu athlete looking to better understand martial arts as a whole, you must educate yourself on wrestling.
 All-on-the-feet grappling is rooted in wrestling.
 A basic understanding of wrestling training can be the difference between you winning close matches & losing close matches.
 But it can also be the difference between you being average and being elite.
 Let’s dive into how wrestling compares to jiu-jitsu.

 Why Should I Wrestle?

 There is an astounding amount of positive effects wrestling has on an athlete not just in the sport, but in life itself.

 Wrestling is one of if not the toughest sport on the planet.
 Wrestling training consists of heavy warm-ups, tough drilling, and high-paced live wrestling.
 Along with the physical difficulties of the sport, it is not easy to stay motivated for longer than a couple of months at a time.